Causal Climate Emulation with Bayesian Filtering: Related work

 Causal discovery for time series data can be approached as a constraint- or score-based task.
 Constraint-based methods \citep{runge_quantifying_2015, rohekar_temporal_2023} build a graph by iteratively testing all known variable pairs for conditional independence, and have been widely used in climate science \citep{debeire_constraining_2024}, particularly PCMCI \citep{runge_causal_2018, runge_inferring_2019, runge_discovering_2020, gerhardus_high-recall_2020}.
 PCMCI can be combined with dimensionality reduction methods to obtain low-dimensional latent variables before learning causal connections between these latents \citep{nowack_causal_2020, tibau_spatiotemporal_2022, falasca_data-driven_2024}.
 Constraint-based methods scale poorly and become intractable for high-dimensional data, especially when considering non-linear relationships.
 Score-based methods address this issue by finding a graph that maximizes the likelihood of observed data, using differentiable acyclicity constraints to ensure identifiability \citep{zheng_dags_2018}.
 These methods have been extended to time series data, and non-linear data \citep{pamfil_dynotears_2020, sun_nts-notears_2023}.
 However, they only account for causal connections between observed variables and do not tackle the problem of learning a causal latent representation from high-dimensional data.

 Causal representation learning aims to address this gap.
 Under certain conditions, it is possible to disentangle relevant latent variables from high-dimensional observed data \citep{hyvarinen_nonlinear_2017, hyvarinen_nonlinear_2019, khemakhem_variational_2020}.
 Recent work demonstrated that a latent representation and a causal graph between latent variables can be learned simultaneously \citep{lachapelle_gradient-based_2020, scholkopf_toward_2021} via a fully differentiable framework \citep{zheng_dags_2018, brouillard_differentiable_2020}.
-CDSD \citep{brouillard_causal_2024} aims to recover both the latent variables and the temporal causal graph over these latents from a high-dimensional time series, where the causal graph is shown to be identifiable under the strong \emph{single-parent decoding assumption} -- i.e. each observed variable is mapped to a single latent, while each latent can be the parent of multiple observed variables.
-This assumption is well-suited to modeling long-range climate dynamics and teleconnections, where variations in distinct regions around the world can causally affect the climate in other regions.
+CDSD \citep{brouillard_causal_2024, boussard2023causalrepresentationsclimatemodel} aims to recover both the latent variables and the temporal causal graph over these latents from a high-dimensional time series, where the causal graph is shown to be identifiable under the strong \emph{single-parent decoding assumption} -- i.e. each observed variable is mapped to a single latent, while each latent can be the parent of multiple observed variables.